santureddy/AWS-SAA-C02-Course/README.md

 - Instance store volumes are local to EC2 host.
 - Can only be added at launch time.
 Cannot be added later.
-- Any data on instance store data is lost if it gets moved, or resized.
+- Any data on instance store data is lost if it gets moved, or resized or hardware failure.
-- Highest data performance in all of AWS.
+- Highest data performance within AWS.
 - You pay for it anyway, it's included in the price.
-- TEMPORARY
+- Instance store volumes are TEMPORARY

 ### EBS vs Instance Store